OpenMDAO/OpenMDAO-Framework/docs/resources/style.rst

      LinAlgException
           If the matrix is not numerically invertible.

-   Use this section for errors that are not obvious or that have a good chance of getting raised.
+   You may want to include this section for errors that are not obvious or that have a good chance of getting raised.

 6. **Notes (optional)**

    This section is for providing additional information about the code.
-Include information you think will be helpful to users, such as:
+Include a *Notes* section if you think will be helpful to users.
+It might include information such as:

  - Implementation details or background theory